The ultimate guide to kitesurfing in Sri Lanka

 Recommendation: Navy Point is the perfect starting point for a downwind trip to the Dream spot in the winter season.

-Unfortunately, each year the sandbar at Navy Point is disappearing more and more due to coastal erosion, therefore it will get smaller over time until it disappears completely.
+Unfortunately, the sandbar at Navy Point is progressively diminishing each year due to coastal erosion.
+Consequently, it will continue to shrink over time until it eventually vanishes completely.

 7. The Donkey Point